 What they actually asked for

 By the time I actually had all the things together, it was already 15 minutes after my appointment time.
 I entered a building with icy air conditioning and shiny floors.
 No one was waiting and it was rather empty.
 The security guy greeted me again and pointed me to the Extranjería booth.
 Because of course there’s no need to ask whether I’m Colombian.
-A friendly Señora Sello, greeted me and got straight to business, without delay.
-Passport, a copy of first page and stamp page in passport, name and phone number of a contact person, preferably from Colombia.
+A friendly Señora Sello greeted me and got straight to business, without delay.
+Passport, a copy of the first page and stamp page in passport, name, and phone number of a contact person, preferably from Colombia.
 She was visibly excited when I had a local contact.
 Nothing else needed.

 It took her ten minutes to go through the paperwork. “¿Eres de Holanda?” is all she asked.
 She stumbled over typing my last name (granted, it’s tough) and worked in silence until she asked her neighbor for the stamp.
 She rotated the wheels to the right date, stamped it and scribbled inside the fresh stamp.
 “Hasta el treinta de Diciembre“, she said.
 Yes ma’am, December 30th I’ll be gone.